 What happens when the compressor stops?

-The air conditioner just blows the fan when the compressor stops and thermostat reaches the desired temperature level.
+The compressor stops working when the thermostat senses that the desired temperature is reached and only the fan works throwing the recirculated air.
 At this stage the electricity consumption is only for the fan which is running and not for the compressor.
 The compressor will start again when the thermostat detects that the temperature has increased again from the levels that are set.
 Compressor is the most electricity consuming component of an air conditioner.
+In fact, some of the air conditioners are provided with a control in which the fan also stops working for the purpose of energy-saving and one can use the ceiling fan at low speed to maintain the airflow and is helpful in saving energy since the energy consumption of ceiling fan is less as compared to that of AC fan.

 What factors impacts electricity consumption of Air Conditioner?